Revue Starlight: Revue Starlight: The MovieRevue Starlight: The Movie (Gekijōban Shōjo☆Kageki Revyū Sutāraito) is a sequel film continuing from the ending shared by the anime and Rondo Rondo Rondo. The film includes 50 minutes of musical sequences featuring six new revue songs, as well as the new end credits song "私たちはもう舞台の上" (Watashitachi wa Mō Butai no Ue).

 Having performed Starlight together, Hikari defeats Karen in a chaotic revue.
 Both the Starlight tower and Tokyo Tower fall to cataclysmic ruin in a desert as Hikari declares their parting.

 As they enter their graduating year, all but a few of the Stage Girls of Seisho's 99th class intend to apply to the top national theatrical troupe.
 Karen, mourning Hikari's return to London, is without future plans.

 On their way to visit the troupe, the Stage Girls are waylaid in a surprise revue when their subway train and the city landscape transform into a stage.
-Detached and without exertion, Nana dispatches nearly everyone, posing cryptic questions about their future that only Maya seems to comprehend ("wi(l)d-screen baroque"), and leaving them playing out a graphic tableau of death.
+Detached and without exertion, Nana dispatches nearly everyone, posing cryptic questions about their future that only Maya seems to comprehend (Revue of Annihilation, "wi(l)d-screen baroque"), and leaving them playing out a graphic tableau of death.

 After receiving the unfinished Starlight script for their graduating performance, featuring new lines calling for change and rebirth, the Stage Girls arrive at understandings of Nana's exhortations.
 On another train, the giraffe, appearing in the form of vegetables, drops tomatoes which each of the Stage Girls bites into.

 Karen, oblivious to all this, is left alone in a solitary train car heading through a vast desert to Tokyo Tower.
 In extended flashbacks, Karen's childhood since meeting Hikari is shown: once shy and withdrawn, Karen became outgoing and found her love for the stage with Hikari's encouragement.
 Receiving from Hikari a Starlight poster folded as an envelope, Karen kept the envelope as a lifelong possession.
 Even over years of theatre training to reunite with Hikari on the stage, however, Karen repeatedly shrank from learning about Hikari's activities.

 In the underground theatre, Kaoruko, as a bakuto, deals a game of chō-han at an illicit gambling den in a Shinto shrine complex.
 She faces off against Futaba, as a sukajan-clad delinquent, as both crash dekotora trucks through the walls (Revue of Malice, "わがままハイウェー"Wagamama Highway).
 Squabbling over Kaoruko's resentment for refusing to return to Kyoto together, Futaba offers rationalizations but cannot face Kaoruko when the scene changes to a seductive cabaret club.
 Atop high scaffolding, they mount opposing trucks and race head-on with weapons drawn, only to fall off together.
 In resignation, Kaoruko acquiesces to Futaba's victory and receives Futaba's motorcycle as a gift.

 Spurred by the giraffe to search for Karen, Hikari boards a London Underground train, arriving beneath the underground theatre.
 Hikari finds instead Mahiru opening a multi-sport event in a track and field stadium.
 Forced halfheartedly into a revue that instantaneously morphs into a variety of sport competitions (Revue of Competition, "MEDAL SUZDAL PANIC◎〇●"), Hikari is defeated by Mahiru, then further menaced in a frightening pursuit through the deserted backstage.
 Browbeaten into tearful contrition for leaving Karen, Hikari is solaced by a once-more encouraging Mahiru in a medal ceremony and is sent on her way.